 Here's a challenge to test your luxury travel savvy.
 Do you know this hotel?
 Take a guess, leave us a comment letting us know which hotel you think this photo belongs to, and check back next week for the answer and new image.

-Congrats to Lana who correctly guessed our Previous Hotel Contest:
+Ante correctly guessed our Previous Hotel Contest:

 By: Mary Winston Nicklin